top of page

 • Combing of Wishes (梳头): Blessings for a Lifetime Together

 On the wedding day, the bride and groom separately participate in a traditional hair-combing ceremony, signifying their transition into adulthood.
-Conducted by their parents or an older, respected family member, this ritual sees blessings and wishes for the couple's happiness, health, and prosperity recited, imbuing the day with positive energy and setting the stage for a harmonious marriage.
+Conducted by their parents or an older, respected family member, this ritual recites blessings.
+It wishes for the couple's happiness, health, and prosperity, imbuing the day with positive energy and setting the stage for a harmonious marriage.

 • The Journey to Love: Bridal Car Procession

-The groom, accompanied by his groomsmen, heads to the bride's family home in a decorated bridal car adorned with flowers, ribbons, and other auspicious symbols.
-The joyous journey is marked by the loud honking of horns, announcing the wedding and spreading happiness throughout the streets of Singapore.
+The groom, accompanied by his groomsmen, embarks on a joyous journey to the bride's family home in a beautifully decorated bridal car.
+Adorned with flowers, ribbons, and other auspicious symbols, the car announces the wedding with the loud honking of horns, spreading happiness and excitement throughout the streets of Singapore.

 • Fetching the Bride (接新娘): Overcoming Challenges and Embarking on a New Chapter

-At an auspicious hour, the groom arrives at the bride's home to fetch her.
-The groom and his groomsmen face a series of "gate-crashing" games or challenges set by the bridesmaids, symbolizing the groom's determination to marry his bride.
+At an auspicious hour, typically determined by a Feng Shui master for its alignment with the couple's birth dates and other astrological factors, the groom arrives at the bride's home to fetch her.
+The groom and groomsmen face a series of 'gate-crashing' games or challenges set by the bridesmaids, symbolising the groom's determination to marry his bride.
 These games must conclude before the auspicious hour, ensuring that the couple leaves the bride's house in perfect harmony with the universe.

 • Tea Ceremony at Groom's Home (敬茶): Honoring the Union of Two Families